Arjun-G-Ravi/Non-AI-Notes/10_Tmux/main.md

 # TMUX - terminal multiplexer
 tmux is a program which runs in a terminal and allows multiple other terminal programs to be run inside it.
+It allows multiple sessions with windows, panes, and more.

 ## Primary uses
 - Protect running programs on a remote server from connection drops by running them inside tmux.